matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/aa.md

 ### Prerequisites

-To better understand this page, we recommend you take some time to first read a guide on [accounts](https://ethereum.org/en/developers/docs/accounts/) and [transaction](transactions.md).
+To better understand this page, we recommend you take some time to first read a guide on [accounts](https://ethereum.org/en/developers/docs/accounts/).

 ## Design